• Skip to primary navigation

 Holding the Scottish Government to account

 Scotland is in breach of Article 9 of the Aarhus Convention.
-The governing bodies of the Convention have given Scotland until 1 October 2024 to implement their recommendations to remove barriers to justice.
+The governing bodies of the Convention gave Scotland until 1 October 2024 to implement their recommendations to remove barriers to justice, but the Scottish Government has committed to only minor reforms and failed to guarantee access to environmental justice.

-Read our latest briefing for a timeline and scorecard of Scotland’s non-compliance with the Aarhus Convention.
+Read our final comments on the UK’s progress report, debate briefing and a timeline and scorecard of Scotland’s progress towards compliance with the Aarhus Convention.

 Smoke emitted from an industrial estate.